vwkd/code-system/src/languages/rust/data type/function.md

 ## Function Pointer

-??

-can pass functions as values
-e.g. in `map` method

-beware: lowercase
+- pointer to function
+??? like reference to function, but ???
+- can think of pointer to code instead of data
+- implicit, doesn't have visible difference to function
+- beware: can't create itself, instead get by casting function or closure that doesn’t capture variables ❗️
+- can be called like function
+- has static lifetime
-implements all three closure traits
+- implements all three closure traits `Fn`, `FnMut`, `FnOnce`

-? instead of using closure as trait bound
+- can pass in place of closure

-best practice to accept closure in argument, can pass function pointer or closure
+- best practice to accept closure to be most general
+- syntax is lowercase `fn`
+- beware: don't confuse with closure ❗️